gemini6829/tennis_analyzer/README.md

 - The timing of the pause had to be adjusted because the detector tends to stop the stroke right after the ball is hit, before the follow-through is over.
 - The background scan adds markers to the progress bar, but watching the video after the scan continues to add new markers.
 This is due to different frames being sampled, causing different detected stroke start times and scores.
 I changed the background scan to only detect strokes, adding grey markers, while the real-time playback assigned scores to the markers.
 This was unreliable because new strokes were still being detected.
 I switched back to having the background scan detect strokes and assign scores, storing these in the scan buffer.
 The real-time playback takes scores and feedback directly from the buffer.
-- Sometimes stroke analysis panel doesn’t update quickly enough, and it would skip a few strokes if they were close together.
+- Sometimes the stroke analysis panel doesn’t update quickly enough, and it would skip a few strokes if they were close together.
 Fixed to update whenever a new stroke starts.

 ## — 5/31/2026 —